dhruvvyas90/qemu-rpi-kernel/README.md

-While searching the Internet for information on emulating a Raspberry Pi using QEMU in Jun 2015, most of the guides pointed to kernel images hosted on [xecdesign.com]; however, at the time the resource was no longer online, and that's still the case as of Jan 2015.
+While searching the Internet for information on emulating a Raspberry Pi using QEMU in Jun 2015, most of the guides pointed to kernel images hosted on [xecdesign.com]; however, at the time the resource was no longer online, and that's still the case as of Feb 2019.

 This repository was initially created as a way to make those kernel images available once again, and has since been expanded to provide improved and